-When EPA promulgates a new or revised NAAQS for a particular criteria air pollutant, the Clean Air Act ("CAA") requires EPA to evaluate the concentration of pollutants in all areas (generally counties) comprising air quality control regions in the U.S. and designate them as attainment, nonattainment or unclassifiable.
-The CAA defines a nonattainment area as "any area that does not meet the national primary or secondary ambient air quality standard for the pollutant."
-An area that contributes to another area's inability to meet NAAQS is also designated as a nonattainment area.
-If the air quality in a geographic area meets or is cleaner than the national standard, it is designated attainment/unclassifiable.
-In cases where EPA is not able to determine an area's status after evaluating the available information, the area is designated unclassifiable.
-The CAA also requires that nonattainment areas As a result of the Marginal nonattainment designation, major sources (including certain oil and gas operators) in Bexar County will be subject to additional air permitting and emissions reporting obligations. be classified based on the severity of the air quality problem at the time of the designation.
+When EPA promulgates a new or revised NAAQS for a particular criteria air pollutant, the Clean Air Act ("CAA") requires EPA to evaluate the concentration of pollutants in all areas (generally counties) comprising air quality control regions1 in the U.S. and designate them as attainment, nonattainment or unclassifiable.2 The CAA defines a nonattainment area as "any area that does not meet the national primary or secondary ambient air quality standard for the pollutant."3 An area that contributes to another area's inability to meet NAAQS is also designated as a nonattainment area.4 If the air quality in a geographic area meets or is cleaner than the national standard, it is designated attainment/unclassifiable.5 In cases where EPA is not able to determine an area's status after evaluating the available information, the area is designated unclassifiable.6 The CAA also requires that nonattainment areas be classified based on the severity of the air quality problem at the time of the designation.
 There are five classification categories for nonattainment areas: Marginal, Moderate, Serious, Severe and Extreme.
-The "Marginal" classification is the lowest severity classification and denotes pollutant levels that are "closest to the [NAAQS] at the time of designation."
+The "Marginal" classification is the lowest severity classification and denotes pollutant levels that are "closest to the [NAAQS] at the time of designation."8